 - Using a comb, precisely section off the hair you don't want to cut.
 Pull this hair back in a ponytail or pin it up with bobby pins.
-Only your bangs -- or soon to be bangs -- should be left loose.
+Only your bangs (or soon-to-be bangs) should be left loose.

 - Repeat 'point-cutting' on the other half.

 - If your bangs are too dense, you can add layers.
-Simply take a portion of the bangs between 2 fingers and pull the hair vertically above your head.
+Simply take a portion of the bangs between two fingers and pull the hair vertically above your head.
 Slide your hand up towards the ends, letting some hair fall.
 Lower your fingers an inch down the hair section and point-cut or razor cut (a half-inch at most) above your fingers.